AdamMcquiff/accessibility-resources/tools.md

 # Accessibility Tools

-A collection of useful tools to test and/or validate the accessibility of an application.
+A collection of useful tools to check and/or validate the accessibility of a web application.

 ## CLI Audit Tools